TLP:CLEAR

 URL pattern/permalink/latest/downloads/xmrig-<arch>-static

-SophisticationMedium — leverages legitimate infrastructure to evade blocklists
+SophisticationMedium — uses legitimate infrastructure to evade blocklists

 CadenceWeekly, ~09:40 UTC (3 waves: Jun 10, Jun 17, Jun 24)